satackey/push-prebuilt-action/README.md

-# Release JavaScript GitHub Action
+# Push pre-built JavaScript GitHub Action

-This GitHub Action compiles JavaScript GitHub Action into a single file (with caches), and pushes it to GitHub.
+This GitHub Action compiles JavaScript GitHub Action into a single file (with cache files), and pushes it to GitHub.
 Compilation is powered by [zeit/ncc](https://github.com/zeit/ncc).

 Since there is no need to commit `node_modules`, your GitHub Action can be released quickly